Back to Blog

 ·Summer Team

-10 Games Like Vampire Survivors You Can't Stop Playing
+15 Games Like Vampire Survivors You Need to Play in 2026

 The best games like Vampire Survivors in 2026.
 Handpicked auto-attack horde survival games for fans who love screen-filling chaos, satisfying builds, and that one-more-run feeling.

 Vampire Survivors works because it strips everything down to what matters.
-No aiming, no complex inputs.
-You move, you pick upgrades, and you try to survive as long as possible against a tide of monsters.
-The magic is in the build.
-Every run feels different depending on which weapons you evolve, and the dopamine hit of clearing a full screen of enemies never gets old.
+No aiming, no complex inputs, no ability rotations.
+You move, you pick upgrades, and you try to survive against a rising tide of monsters that eventually fills every pixel of the screen.
+The genius is in the build system: every run plays differently depending on which weapons you evolve, and the dopamine hit of clearing a full screen of enemies with a maxed-out King Bible or Death Spiral never gets old.
+It is the purest distillation of the "number go up" fantasy in gaming.

 Halls of Torment